csula/cs590-fall-2015/documents/notes/03_classic-software-architecture.md

 * Comprehension of collections in clojure
 * Write recursive functions with clojure
-* Comprehension of the keypoints of classical software architecture
+* Comprehension of the keypoints of classic software architecture

 ## Reading Assignment